yuvalbennaim/simpleton-state-manager/README.md

 ### webcomponents_node
 Example of a vanilla JS / WebComponents implementation running on Node.JS.

-### React
+### React_hooks
-A React example is under construction...
+A React example which wraps the SimpletonStateManagerin a Hook